Thomas Müller: Return to the national team and UEFA Euro 2020

-2022 World Cup
+2022 FIFA World Cup

 In November 2022, he was selected in the final squad for the 2022 FIFA World Cup in Qatar.
-Müller played in all three matches for Germany against Japan, Spain and Costa Rica, but failed to find the net as Germany were eliminated in the group stage for the second time in a row.
+Müller played in all three matches for Germany against Japan, Spain and Costa Rica, but failed to find the net as Germany were eliminated in the group stage for the second time in a row following an upset comeback loss to Japan, stalemate against Spain, and a 4–2 win against Costa Rica that ultimately proved meaningless.